Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 Raises are won in the months before you ask, when you’re taking action to show why you’re a star employee.

 Everyone wants to make more money.
 But for some people, just the thought of asking their boss for a raise is enough to make them sick to their stomachs.
 Even for those out there with strong enough constitutions, finding the right time—and approach—to asking for a raise can be tricky.
+You see here what to say and to do to get a raise?

 Below is a list of what you should say—and do—before asking your boss for a raise: